Frank Medrano's 6 Tips for Getting Started With Calisthenics

 Tip #5 - Start where you are, not where everyone else isIf you've never worked out, your starting point will be different from someone with an athletic or fitness background.
 It doesn't matter if your focus is developing your ability to do an assisted pull up or a controlled muscle up.

 Calisthenics is calisthenics.
-What matters is you are committing to improving your physical fitness through exercise.
-It's up to you to adjust the program to fit you.
+What matters is you are committing to improving your physical fitness through exercise. it's up to you to adjust the program to fit you.
 Just remember, that in order to start, it all begins at step one.

 And it's never too late to do that.
-Your journey will be very different from mine or next person's.
+Your journey will be very different from mine or the next person's.
 But it is your journey, and you have to enjoy it to make this a lifelong commitment.

 Every movement has a progression and a regression.
 If you see someone doing a muscle up and you can't perform one currently, realize that there is a regression that you CAN perform.
 Start there, and WORK your way up to the ultimate goal of performing a muscle up.